The Art of Frugality In A New Business Venture

 They were forced to scale down to only the bare essentials, which begs the question: Why staff so far beyond their means in the first place?

-Many startups expect to follow this path anyway: Raise Money, Scale Big, Fail and Go Home, or Win to Fight Another Day (or successfully exit).
+Many startups expect to follow this path anyway: Raise Money, Scale Big, and Successfully Exit.

 But there’s a middle path here to be carefully observed, and that’s methodical growth and careful scaling for your tech startup.